 - Muscle pain

 Close contact with another person with group A strep is the most common risk factor.
-Adults in touch with school aged children are at increased risk.
-Individuals with skin cuts, surgical wounds are at higher risk of the bacteria entering the body.
+Adults in touch with school-aged children are at increased risk.
+Individuals with skin cuts, and surgical wounds are at higher risk of bacteria entering the body.

 A diagnosis is made through a laboratory test.

-This information is presented in collaboration with Stella Saves Lives (www.stellasaveslives.org)
+This information is presented by END SEPSIS in collaboration with Stella Saves Lives (www.stellasaveslives.org)